Service maintenance on database

 To be aligned with requirements to identity brokers from Traficom (Finnish Transport and Communications Agency), all FTN customers MUST use the OIDC protocol with encrypted ID Token in the communication with the FTN service.
-This means that several customers need to update their implementation with support for encrypted ID Tokens and a few customers need to change the implementation from SAML to OIDC.
 Below are links to documentation regarding both encrypted ID Tokens, and the OIDC protocol.

 Frequently Asked Questions related to encrypted ID Token